TROG111/SatNav/README.md

     d) 'c Hud' - this will clear all Saved Locations from the Dimencia Hud databank (use with care!)

-    e) 'l SatNav' - this will reload all of the default location from the SatNav PB (including any new ones that you may have added in step 4b above
+    e) 'l SatNav' - this will reload all of the default location from the SatNav PB (including any new ones that you may have added in step 4b above)

     f) 'l Hud' - this will copy all of the Dimencia Hud stored locations from the Hud's databank into the SatNav databank

     g) 'x SatNav' - this command will duplicate/clone the SatNav databank if an additional empty databank has been linked to the PB in slot 5.
 The purpose of this feature is to enable users to copy their locations to multiple ships.

+    h) 'a ::pos{<a>,<b>,<c>,<d>,<e>} <location name>' - this command will add a new location. <a>, <b>, <c>, <d> and <e> are the systemid, bodyid, x, y and z coordinates for the new location.  <location name> is an optional name of the new location, if this is left blank then SatNav will generate an automatic location name.

   5) When using your Dimencia Hud, you will find that the location you loaded in 3 (above) ha been renamed as 'SatNav Location' and is now available using the Alt+1/Alt+2 keys..
 This will also have been set as the destination on the Dim Hud buttons screen.
 Unlike previous versions of SatNav, we now only copy across a single location to Dim Hud - this is due to a limitation in the Dim Hud which would cause a cpu overload error if we copied all of the SatNav locations across.

  # Known issues:

- The order of linking the core/screen/databanks is extremely important.
-They should always be: 1) core, 2) screen, 3) satnav databank, 4) Dimencia Hud databank, 5) satanav databank copy (used in the x SatNav command only).
+ The order of linking the core/screen/databanks should always be: 1) core, 2) screen, 3) satnav databank, 4) Dimencia Hud databank, 5) (otional) satanav databank copy (used in the x SatNav command only).

  Some users are struggling to locate the DU LUA library folder on their local drives.
 This is located below the directory that you originally installed DU.